coder/docs/admin/access-control/organizations.md

         </tr>
         <tr>
             <td><b>Organization importer</b></td>
-            <td>In addition to basic organization access, Can create new
+            <td>In addition to basic organization access, can create new
             <b>images</b> assigned to the organization.</td>
         </tr>
         <tr>